MKesenheimer/fault-injection-library/README.md

 Furthermore, this library supports the [ChipWhisperer Pro](https://rtfm.newae.com/Capture/ChipWhisperer-Pro/) as well.

 The database functionality has been expanded to a certain extent, too.
-With this implementation, e.g. one can add experiments to a previous measurement.
+With this implementation, e.g. one can add experiments to a previous measurement campaign.

 ## Cloning